-As a nursing student, you have the opportunity obtain university honors, School of Nursing honors or both.
+As a nursing student, you have the opportunity obtain "Departmental Honors in Nursing."
 The honors option allows you to expand your studies and knowledge, and create exciting and rewarding special projects.

-Honors students are provided special recognition during graduation ceremonies, and honors noted on your university transcript often provide extra weight for acceptance into graduate school.
+Honors students who complete all required work are given special recognition during graduation ceremonies, as well as having the honors designation noted on their official WSU transcript.
+This designation often provides extra weight for acceptance into graduate school.

 To graduate with University Honors, you must complete a minimum of 27 credit hours.
 University Honors includes a senior project completed over two semesters for a maximum of six (6) credit hours.
 You must maintain a 3.5 GPA to graduate with University Honors.
 For more information, see http://programs.weber.edu/honors/ or visit the Honors Department in Stewart Library.